 Our Christian values play an integral role in the spiritual, moral and social development of the pupils at Mossley CE Primary School.
-Our school values are thankfulness, hope, endurance, peace, creativity and knowledge, and they drive everything that we, as a school, do.
+Our school values are Compassion, Kindness, Hope, Endurance, Respect and self-control, and they drive everything that we, as a school, do.
 Whilst values are sometimes expressed explicitly, they are more often implicit in the ways in which we behave ourselves, and how we expect others around us to behave.
 Thus, it is important to provide clear guidelines for a consistent and coherent approach to behaviour and discipline within the school.